Sigurd the Crusader: Norwegian Crusade

 Route of the Norwegian Crusade taken by Sigurd the Crusader.
 Red: Sea, Green: Land.

 In 1107, Sigurd led the Norwegian Crusade to support the newly established Kingdom of Jerusalem, which had been founded after the First Crusade.
 He was the first European king to personally lead a crusade, and his feats earned him the nickname Jorsalafari.
 Sigurd possessed a total force of about 5000 men in about 60 ships, as recorded by the sagas.
-The two kings, Øystein and Sigurd, initially debated who should lead the contingent and remain home to rule the kingdom.
+The three kings, Øystein, Olaf and Sigurd, initially debated who should lead the contingent and remain home to rule the kingdom.
 Sigurd was eventually chosen to lead the crusade, possibly because he was a more experienced traveler, having been on several expeditions with his father, Magnus III, to Ireland and islands in the seas around Scotland.

 Sigurd fought in Lisbon, various Mediterranean islands and Palestine.
 He often fought the enemies amongst his loyal soldiers and relatives; they were continually victorious and vastly successful, gaining considerable amounts of treasure and booty.
 However, the loot probably never reached Norway, as Sigurd left almost everything he had gained in Constantinople.
 On his way to Jerusalem (Jorsala) he visited the Norman King Roger II of Sicily in his castle at Palermo.

 Upon arriving in the Holy Land, he was greeted by King Baldwin I of Jerusalem.
 He received a warm welcome and spent a lot of time with the king.
 The two kings rode to the Jordan River, where Sigurd might have been baptized.
 King Baldwin asked Sigurd to join him and Ordelafo Faliero, Doge of Venice, in the capture of the coastal city of Sidon, which had been re-fortified by the Fatimids in 1098.
 The Siege of Sidon was a great success for the crusaders, and the city was conquered on 5 December 1110.
 Eustace Grenier was granted the Lordship of Sidon after the city was captured.
 By order of Baldwin and the patriarch of Jerusalem, Ghibbelin of Arles, a splinter was taken from the True Cross and given to Sigurd after the siege as a token of friendship and as a relic for his heroic participation in the crusades.
 Thereafter, King Sigurd returned to his ships and prepared to leave the Holy Land.
 They sailed north to the island of Cyprus, where Sigurd stayed for a time.
 Sigurd then sailed to Constantinople (Miklagard) and entered the city through the gate called the Gold Tower, riding in front of his men.
 He stayed there for a while, meeting and spending much time with Emperor Alexios I Komnenos.